patymurrieta/Digging-into-Early-Colonial-Mexico/DECM_Corpus/README.md

 	research, as well as advanced analyses using text mining techniques, corpus linguistics and other methods such as Geographical Text Analysis.

-4. The DECM Ontology:
+4. The DECM Ontology and Annotation Rules:
-This is the ontology used to annotate the corpus of the RGs.
-It is constituted by 21 entities and labels marking important social, politic, territorial and economic information.
-This is available in Excel format.
+This .xls file contains two sheets.
+The one called 'Ontology' defines the entities and labels used to annotate the corpus of the RGs.
+This comprises 18 entities and labels marking important social, political, territorial, religious, and economic information.
+The second one, called 'Annotation rules' includes the basic rules followed by all the annotators in the project and examples that help to make decisions while carrying out the annotations.
+These rules were thought to achieve a better annotator consensus which in some cases reached up to 98 per cent in some entities.

 ```